What Makes a Leader? Daniel Goldman

 “What Makes a Leader?” is a seminal article written by psychologist and author Daniel Goleman and published in the Harvard Business Review in 1998.
 In this article, Goleman introduced the concept of emotional intelligence (EI) as a critical factor in leadership effectiveness, arguing that it was more important than traditional measures of intelligence (IQ) and technical skills.

-Goleman identified five key components of emotional intelligence that contribute to strong leadership:
+Goleman identified five critical components of emotional intelligence that contribute to strong leadership:

-5. Social skills: Managing relationships, building networks, and influencing the other three domains.
+- Social skills: include managing relationships, building networks, and influencing the other three domains.
 Leaders with strong social skills can communicate their vision, resolve conflicts, and persuade others to support their ideas and initiatives.

 Goleman’s groundbreaking work on emotional intelligence has been widely recognized as a crucial aspect of leadership development.
 Many organizations now incorporate EI training into their leadership programs, acknowledging that cultivating these skills can lead to more effective, resilient, and successful leaders.